jhpyle/docassemble/_docs/helloworld.md

 ---
 {% endhighlight %}

-Now, when you run the interview, you can see that the image "decorates" the question:
+Now, when you run the Steward, you can see that the image "decorates" the question:

 ![Question with decoration]({{ site.baseurl }}/img/playground-interview-with-image.png)

 ([Try it out here]({{ site.demourl }}/interview?i=docassemble.demo:data/questions/hello5.yml){:target="_blank"}.)

-For more ideas about how you can extend your interview, check out the examples area of the [Playground].
+For more ideas about how you can extend your Steward, check out the examples area of the [Playground].

-# <a name="testing"></a>Testing your interview
+# <a name="testing"></a>Testing Your Steward

-Any time you develop an interview, you will want to test it on multiple devices, and ask other people to test it out and give you feedback.
+Any time you develop a Steward, you will want to test it on multiple devices, and ask other people to test it out and give you feedback.

-The "Save and Run" button is not the only way to start using an interview in your [Playground].
-Any interview in the [Playground] can be started by visiting its hyperlink.
+The "Save and Run" button is not the only way to start using a Steward in your [Playground].
+Any Steward in the [Playground] can be started by visiting its hyperlink.
 To get this hyperlink, right-click on the "<i class="glyphicon glyphicon-link" aria-hidden="true"></i> Share" button and copy the URL to your clipboard.
 You can share this URL with other people, or bookmark it in your browser.
-When people visit this URL, they will start an interview.
-(Note that this only works if the server you are using is accessible to the user's device; if you are using a personal computer, your computer's firewall might prevent other people from accessing you).
+When people visit this URL, they will start an interview session with your Steward.
+(Note that this only works if the server you are using is accessible to the user's device; if you are using a personal computer, your computer's firewall might prevent other people from accessing your Steward).

-# <a name="packaging"></a>Packaging your interview
+# <a name="packaging"></a>Packaging Your Steward

-So far, we have been running our interview from the [Playground], which is a testing area where we can test things, break things, and "play" around with different possibilities.
-If our interview has reached a point where it is flawless and we want to put it into "production" to that users can use it, we need to move it out of the [Playground] and install it in a more "permanent" place.
+So far, we have been running our Steward from the [Playground], which is a testing area where we can test things, break things, and "play" around with different possibilities.
+If our Steward has reached a point where it is flawless and we want to put it into "production" so that users can use it, we need to move it out of the [Playground] and install it in a more "permanent" place.

-To do this, we bundle our interview into a "package."
-Packages can be installed on the same system, or another system, or they can be shared with other developers or posted on [GitHub].
+To do this, we bundle our Steward into a "package."
+Packaged Stewards can be installed on the same [server], another server, or they can be shared with other developers on [Clerical Hub].

 Go to the Folders menu and select "Packages."